5 On-Site SEO Factors That Matter Most

 - Understand the intent of your keywords (informational, shopping, navigational).

-- Analyze the SERP of these keywords and see what type of content is ranking.
+- Analyze the SERPs for these keywords and see what type of content is ranking.

 - Research semantic similarities to that keyword and optimize content around those terms.

-Deep Content
+Long-Form Content

 Deep or long-form content addresses as many user concerns as possible, while providing fresh perspectives over a topic.
 Even search engines seem to prefer long-form content for many informational user searches.

-A HubSpot study found that content between 2,250 and 2,500 words tended to receive the most organic traffic.
+A HubSpot study found that content with between 2,250 and 2,500 words tended to receive the most organic traffic.
 This seems to be the sweet spot for SEO, although creating pages much longer than 2,500 words, when necessary, can also be beneficial.

 Becoming a master over your subject matter isn’t just beneficial for SEO, it can also help you become a thought leader in your industry and create additional business opportunity.